python/devguide/getting-started/setup-building.rst

                inetutils-inetd

       Note that Debian 12 and Ubuntu 24.04 do not have the ``libmpdec-dev`` package.
-You can safely remove it from the install list above and the Python build will use a bundled version.
-But we recommend using the system `libmpdec <https://www.bytereef.org/mpdecimal/doc/libmpdec/>`__ library.
+You can remove it from the install list above: for Python 3.15 and older, the build will use a bundled version; for Python 3.16 and newer, the bundled copy has been removed and the :mod:`decimal` module will fall back to its slower pure-Python implementation.
+We recommend using the system
+      `libmpdec <https://www.bytereef.org/mpdecimal/doc/libmpdec/>`__ library.
       Either build it from sources or install this package from https://deb.sury.org.